pieterD7/util.js/README.md

 	A note on IE9 compatible CSS selectors:

-	A static meta-tag is required:
+	A static meta-tag is required for util:
 	<meta http-equiv="X-UA-Compatible" content="IE=8">

 	Because IE9 WILL support all CSS selectors a way  to overcome this problem is to